 Better understanding of the processes that the countries of Central and Eastern Europe have gone through since the fall of the communist regimes, and detailed examination of the relationship between individual experiences and quality of life of the respective populations, are essential for drawing meaningful lessons from these unique historical developments.
-Such lessons can be of interest in countries still undergoing or embarking on major economic reforms and can also provide arguments in the discussion on the potential long-term implications of the continued economic slowdown in many developed economies.
+Such lessons can be of interest in countries still undergoing or embarking on major economic reforms and can also provide arguments in discussion about the potential long-term implications of the continued economic slowdown in many developed economies.

 There is little doubt that on the whole the Polish socio-economic transition of the late 1980s and early 1990s has proved to be a success story, in particular relative to many other countries of the region.
 Having said that, it needs to be stressed that large groups of the population experienced economic hardship during the initial years of the transition process, and since 1989 some groups have gained much more than others.
-The transition cannot be lived through again and we will therefore not know what would have happened had Poland taken a different route of reforms, or indeed if the reform process had been stopped by the communist regime.
+The transition cannot be lived through again and we will therefore never know what would have happened had Poland taken a different route of reforms, or indeed if the reform process had been stopped by the communist regime.

-The socio-economic transformation has been an example of a large-scale 'natural experiment' and it offers a unique chance to shed light on more general socio-economic relationships.
-In our analysis, based on the combination of contemporary and retrospective data from the SHARE survey, we have demonstrated strong and statistically significant associations between the experience of unemployment in the initial years of the transition in Poland and a number of outcomes measured about two decades later.
-Those who experienced unemployment in the initial period of the transition, and especially those who became unemployed in the first years of the process, are less likely to own their house and have significantly lower incomes and assets.
+The overall package of the transition reforms has been an example of a large-scale 'natural experiment' and it offers a unique chance to shed light on more general socio-economic relationships.
+In our analysis, based on the combination of contemporary and retrospective data from the SHARE survey, we focus on a narrow element of the reform process, and examine the associations between the experience of unemployment in the initial years of the transition in Poland and a number of outcomes measured about two decades later.
+Those who experienced unemployment in the initial period of the transition, and especially those who became unemployed in the first years of the process, have significantly lower incomes and assets and are less likely to own their house.
 Moreover, they show a higher likelihood of depressive symptoms and score lower on measures of quality of life and life satisfaction.
-By using plant closures to reflect the exogenous nature of job separations, we were able to show that the relationship between unemployment between 1989 and 1991 and income or house ownership can be treated as causal.
+By using plant (and office) closures to reflect the exogenous nature of job separations, we show that the relationship between unemployment between 1989 and 1991 and income or house ownership can be treated as causal.
 The long-term income effect of losing a job in the initial years of the transition is as high as 30 percent, and the affected individuals are 10 percentage points less likely to own their place of residence.
 In these more detailed specifications, however, we also find that the associations between a general measure of unemployment and the subjective measures of well-being such as life satisfaction or depression are most likely reflections of the endogenous nature of job separations.
+The most likely reason for this endogeneity is the policy of full employment and the resulting process of labour hoarding under central planning.
+In practice this meant that there were no incentives to fire employees and even the least productive continued to be employed.
+Yet once the labour market became liberalised, it is likely that it was these individuals who were laid off first.